 Some of the oldest fossils of our human ancestors have been found in the Sterkfontein Caves, a central feature of this World Heritage Site.
-This includes the discovery of Mrs Ples back in 1947, a skull estimated to be more than 2 million years old.
-The Maropeng Visitor Centre illustrates the evolution of humans, while a trip to the cave itself can also be enjoyed.
+This includes the discovery of Mrs Ples and Little Foot, estimated to be 2 million and 3 million years old respectively.
+The Maropeng Visitor Centre illustrates the evolution of humans, and visitors can also view the Sterkfontein Caves in person.

 Gold Reef City

-An entertainment complex for the whole family, expats who have relocated to Johannesburg should be sure to pay Gold Reef City a visit to view what a Victorian version of the city would have looked like during the gold rush.
-Descend into a gold mine shaft, ride the amusement park theme rides, have fun in the casino or spend the night at the Victorian hotel.
+Expats who have relocated to Johannesburg should be sure to pay a visit to Gold Reef City, an entertainment complex for the whole family that portrays what the city would have looked like during the gold rush of the 1880s.
+Descend into a gold mine shaft, ride the amusement park theme rides, have fun in the casino or spend a night at the Victorian hotel.

-The iconic image of 12-year-old Hector Pieterson being carried through the streets of Soweto during the Soweto Uprising in 1976 has been etched in the minds of many across the globe.
-The museum not only pays tribute to the little boy who died that day but also fuses memorabilia, cultural history and modern technology – a must for any history buffs.
+The iconic image of 12-year-old Hector Pieterson being carried through the streets of Soweto during the Soweto Uprising in 1976 has been etched into the minds of many across the globe.
+The museum is situated just two blocks from the site of Pieterson's death.
+It not only pays tribute to the little boy who died that day, but also fuses memorabilia, cultural history and modern technology to create a fascinating museum experience.

-A great place to take a stroll, take the kids or just take some time out from the hustle and bustle of the City of Gold.
-The Johannesburg Zoo is home to around 2,000 animals as well as the famed Big Five.
+This is a great place to take a stroll, go on an outing with the kids, or just take some time out from the hustle and bustle of the City of Gold.
+The Johannesburg Zoo is home to more than 2,000 animals, including the famed Big Five.

 Montecasino Bird Gardens

-After browsing the shops at Montecasino and perhaps enjoying lunch on the piazza, visit the Bird Gardens to see over 60 species of birds and take part in one of several educational activities for the whole family.
-To top it off, visitors can take a hot-air balloon ride to soar over Johannesburg for some breathtaking views of the city and beyond.
+After browsing the shops at Montecasino and perhaps enjoying lunch on the piazza, visit the Bird Gardens to see over 60 species of birds and a few of their reptile and mammal friends.

-Soweto stands for South Western Townships, another place rich with the history of South Africa’s struggle towards democracy.
-It is perfectly safe to visit Soweto's attractions such as the Mandela House or the Hector Pieterson Memorial alone but an official half-day or full-day Soweto tour will give expats an even fuller picture of Soweto’s past and present.
+Soweto is another place rich with the history of South Africa’s struggle toward democracy.
+While Soweto's attractions such as the Mandela House Museum or the Hector Pieterson Memorial can be visited alone, an official half-day or full-day Soweto tour will give expats an even fuller picture of Soweto’s past and present.